In this week’s Friday Field Notes, we will explore the resources available through cooperative extension to promote spiritual fitness.

 What is Spiritual Fitness?

-Spirituality is a broad spectrum of behaviors, values, and beliefs that individuals hold in regards to their own spirit or soul.
+Ideology and spirituality are a broad spectrum of behaviors, values, and beliefs that individuals hold in regards to their own spirit or soul.
 For some, their spirituality involves a specific religion, but others practice spirituality through connections with others and/or nature.
-Spirituality is associated with lower rates of depression and anxiety as well as possibly assisting military families with coping with the stresses of military life.
+Ideology and spirituality are associated with lower rates of depression and anxiety as well as possibly assisting military families with coping with the stresses of military life.

-For some, spirituality is a key part of their self-care routine.
-To learn more about the importance of self-care routines, join Military Caregiving on July 10th at 11am Eastern Time for At Our Best: Caregiving Today, a part of MLFN’s Kids Serve Too! partnership with Sesame Street for Military Families.
-In this webinar, presenters will discuss the importance of self-care for caregivers and give ideas to start a self-care routine.
+For some, ideology and spirituality are a key part of their self-care routine.
+To learn more about the importance of self-care routines, watch our webinar At Our Best: Caregiving Today, a part of MLFN’s Kids Serve Too! partnership with Sesame Street for Military Families.
+In this webinar, presenters discuss the importance of self-care for caregivers and give ideas to start a self-care routine.

 Cooperative Extension and Spiritual Fitness

 Cooperative extension provides resources to help individual and families focus on their ideology and spirituality.
 For example, North Carolina State Extension has collected resources in their youth-focused #passthemike initiative that deal with topics such as religious literacy, islamophobia, and antisemitism.
 Contact your local extension office to learn more about the programs and resources in your area.